 Purgation

 Currently, special laxatives are most widely used to cleanse the intestines.
-Before performing a colonoscopy, the doctor individually prescribes the appropriate remedy based on the patient's indications and contraindications.
+Before performing a colonoscopy, the doctor individually prescribes a suitable remedy based on the patient’s indications and contraindications.

 Name of the drug Cooking method Mode of application